chingu-voyages/ChinguResourceList/README.md

 - [Introduction to Docker](https://dev.to/danko56666/intro-to-docker-3p42): An introduction into what docker is and how to use it.
 - [Zenhub 101: The Essential Guide](https://medium.com/chingu/zenhub-101-the-essential-guide-da46ce7aff9d): How to effectively use ZenHub to manage & track projects
+- [Introduction to Authentication with NextAuth](https://www.nextauth.org/add-google-authentication-to-nextjs): How to add authentication to your NextJs applications using NextAuth as an example
 ## Open Source Contribution

 - [A Beginner's Guide](https://dev.to/dailydotdev/how-to-contribute-to-open-source-projects-as-a-beginner-2h43)